-- A.1 A community that wishes to be recognized as a Traditional community in terms of section 3 must apply to the Premier to be recognized as such and the application must include the following - - (a) a duly completed application form TC1, annexed hereto as appendix 1; - (b) a copy of a community resolution, requesting to be recognized as a Traditional community; - (c) a certified copy of an identity document of a person recognized as a hereditary leader as well as proof of history of lineage of hereditary leadership; - (d) proof of ownership of land or continued use of land in a defined area. - A.2 The Premier may, also, subject to section 59(1)(c) of the Act recognize a community as a Traditional community on the recommendation of the commission of enquiry. - A.3 The Premier must upon receipt of an application for recognition- - (a) within 2 months consult the community concerned, - (b) within 3 months consult the Local House of Traditional Leaders having jurisdiction within the area in which the applicant community is situated; and - (c) within 3 months consult the Provincial House of Traditional Leaders.
+- A.1 A community that wishes to be recognized as a Traditional community in terms of section 3 must apply to the Premier to be recognized as such and the application must include the following - - (a) a duly completed application form NCTC1, annexed hereto as appendix 1; - (b) a copy of a community resolution, requesting to be recognized as a Traditional community; - (c) a certified copy of an identity document of a person recognized as a hereditary leader as well as proof of history of lineage of hereditary leadership; - (d) proof of ownership of land or continued use of land in a defined area. - A.2 The Premier may, also, subject to section 59(1)(c) of the Act recognize a community as a Traditional community on the recommendation of a commission of enquiry. - A.3 The Premier must upon receipt of an application for recognition, within 2 months consult the following: - (a) the community concerned, - (b) the Local House of traditional leaders having jurisdiction within the area in which the applicant community is situated; and - (c) the Provincial House of traditional leaders.

-B. WITHDRAWAL OF RECOGNITION OF A TRADITIONAL COMMUNITY
+B. WITHDRAWAL, REVIEW, OR MERGER OF RECOGNITION OF A TRADITIONAL COMMUNITY